Nolan-Burkhart/kahoot-project/README.md

 an easy to use kahoot spammer in C++

+uses the microsoft cpprestsdk in order to do web requests.

 still pretty buggy, i have stuff to fix. but it works.

 if the bots are kicked they will just rejoin.